Other EdTech Apps

 Flipgrid in an online discussion tool that allows an instructor to post a topic for discussion (could be student-generated) to a discussion “grid” which is simply an online space for collaborative thought.
 Students then respond to the topic by recording their thoughts in short video clips.
 Then, students can watch the videos of their classmates and respond back to them, generating further discussion.

 A free version of Flipgrid is available to all UIC instructors and students using their Microsoft Office 365 account.

 Perusall is a collaborative e-book reader where students can complete readings collectively.
 Perusall allows students to annotate the reading (ask questions in context) outside class and get responses immediately from other students.
 Before class, instructors can download a Student Confusion Report with the top topics of confusion or engagement, and the best student annotations.
 Perusall is integrated in Blackboard at UIC for easy access.
 Instructors simply place web links in their course.

 Kahoot! is a polling tool that allows to create game-like learning activities.
 You can create a kahoot from scratch, use their question bank to mix and match existing questions, edit a template, or customize existing kahoots created by other users.

 Questions and answers are displayed on a shared screen while students answer on their devices but you can choose to display questions on their devices, too.
 Challenges, questions and answers can be timed or not, creating a fun and dynamic activity to help students learn concepts.

-The free version allows you to create kahoots with quiz questions, host and play kahoots, and assign student-paced challenges to up to 100 players per game.
+The free version of Kahoot allows you to create kahoots with quiz questions, host and play kahoots, and assign student-paced challenges to up to 100 players per game.

 Mentimeter is a polling tool that allows to create interactive presentation using live polls, quizzes, word clouds, Q&As, images, gifs and more to get real-time input – regardless if you students are joining remotely, in a hybrid or face-to-face classroom.